Tensor tomography on negatively curved manifolds of low regularity: Introduction

 \subsection{Main results}

 We record as our main result the following kernel description for the geodesic X-ray transform of tensor fields.
 In the literature of the geodesic X-ray transform similar results are often called solenoidal injectivity results.
 Throughout the article~$M$ will be a compact and connected smooth manifold with a smooth boundary~$\partial M $.
 The dimension of~$M$ will always be~$n \ge 2$.
-The manifold~$M$ comes equipped with a~$C^{1,1}$ regular Riemannian metric~$g$ i.e.~$g$ is continuously differentiable and the derivative is Lipschitz.
+The manifold~$M$ comes equipped with a~$C^{1,1}$ regular Riemannian metric~$g$.
+That is, the metric~$g$ is continuously differentiable and the derivative is Lipschitz.

 We define what it means for~$(M,g)$ to be simple in section~\ref{sec:definitions-notation}.
 Simple~$C^{1,1}$ manifolds have global coordinates by definition, but for smooth simple manifolds this is a consequence of the definitions.
 When $g \in C^\infty$ the definition of $C^{1,1}$ simplicity is equivalent to the classical definition~\cite[Theorem 2]{IKPIXRTMLR} and thus assuming existence of global coordinates is not superfluous.
-The X-ray transform of tensor fields is defined section in~\ref{subsubsec:transform}.
+We say that $g$ has almost everywhere non-positive sectional curvature if for almost all $x \in M$ we have $\ip{R(w,v)v}{w}_{g(x)} \le 0$ where $v,w \in T_xM$ are orthogonal.
+The curvature tensor~$R$ is well-defined by the familiar formula almost everywhere in~$M$.
+The X-ray transform of tensor fields is defined in section~\ref{subsubsec:transform}.

 \begin{theorem} Let~$(M,g)$ be a simple~$C^{1,1}$ manifold (see section~\ref{sec:definitions-notation}) with almost everywhere non-positive sectional curvature.
 Let~$m \ge 1$ be an integer. \begin{enumerate} \item If~$p \in C^{1,1}(M)$ is a symmetric~$(m-1)$-tensor field vanishing on~$\partial M$, then the X-ray transform $I(\sigma\nabla p)$ of its symmetrized covariant derivative vanishes.